Einsuomi/Python/estimate houses selling price/Readme.md

 ## Solutions

-I will perform perform the following tasks:
+I will perform the following tasks:

 - Exploratory data analysis: try to understand the different variables in the data.
 Identify the variables that you think have an effect on the price of the house based on exploratory data analysis methods.